DiscordBM/DiscordBM/README.md

 Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/Sources/Penny/DiscordFactory.swift#L1).

 ## How To Use

-> Make sure you have **Xcode 14.1 or above**.
-Lower Xcode 14 versions have known issues that cause problems for libraries.

 ### Initializing a Gateway Manager